Business Coaching Needs to be Continuous and with Targets

 A Manager Needs to Get the Balance Right When Monitoring Workers

-Although in previous business coaching articles we have seen that too much interference and checking up on an employee once they have been delegated a task to do can be damaging to their motivation and confidence, we have also seen how it is just as important to perform some monitoring and checking of their progress.
+Although in previous business coaching articles on this site we have seen that too much interference and checking up on an employee once they have been delegated a task to do can be damaging to their motivation and confidence, we have also seen how it is just as important to perform some monitoring and checking of their progress.
 This is to ensure that they are on the right track and what they are doing is what the manager expects and requires of the work which they have delegated to them.

 A failure to do this can result in the employee going off at a tangent and producing work which, whilst it may be of a high standard, does not fulfil the desired criteria.
 This then means that the manager has to do the work which they could have done in the first place, without the additional delay that has now been incurred.

 Delegation is a hard skill for a manager to learn and to feel comfortable with, often coming through a combination of training and hands-on experience.
 However for those that do manage to delegate some of their workload to their staff members, they will usually be rewarded with more valuable time with which to get on with other tasks.

 It is imperative though that managers use a portion of this extra time to monitor the progress of the work being done, as it will be all too easy to revel in and celebrate this newly-acquired time and freedom and jump excitedly into tackling a large managerial issue, only to forget that they need to use a small portion of this available time to ensure that the work they have delegated out is being done correctly.

 Delegating work to others does not mean it can be swept under the carpet and put out of mind.
 It still needs the soft-touch supervision and monitoring required to ensure that the employee keeps on track, but does however mean that the manager does not need to get bogged down in the time-consuming aspects of the task.